-- Take your bosutinib tablets, as prescribed once a day at the same time every day.
-Take your pills during a meal with a large glass of water. - Tablets must be taken whole.
-Do not crush, split tablets or dissolve them in liquid. - If you forget a dose, you may take it as soon as you remember if less than 12 hours have passed since the missed dose.
+- Take your gefitinib tablets as prescribed once daily, at the same time every day.
+You may take your medication on an empty stomach or with food and a large glass of water or juice.
+If you have difficulty tolerating it, for example, if it causes a stomach ache, take it while you eat. - Tablets must be taken whole.
+Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember if less than 12 hours have passed since the missed dose.
 Do not double your next dose.
-Try, however, to take your medication at the same time every day and in the same way (with food).
+Try, however, to take your pills at the same time every day and in the same way (either with or without food).